Jeirsen/devices-clientapp/README.md

 # Devices Cliente App

-This project will make calls to Server Application provided by the company Ninja which should be running on http://localhost:3000
+This project will make API calls to backend server application provided by the Ninja developers which should be running on http://localhost:3000

 ## To get this project up and running...